 Where do you see pharmacogenetic/PGx testing playing a role in the overall genomic ecosystem?

-Pharmacogenomics involves the investigation of the effects of genetic variation on drug response with the aim of offering clinical decision support to improve the benefit-risk profile of prescribed medications (you can find an overview of pharmacogenomics here).
+Pharmacogenomics involves the investigation of the effects of genetic variation on drug response with the aim of offering clinical decision support to improve the benefit-risk profile of prescribed medications.
 PGx has been around for over 30 years, but is rarely ordered or utilize.
 However, consumer genomics enables PGx to arrive in doctors’ offices for “free” in real time, and doctors may be more likely to consider the information if it is there at the right time.

 Can data from a testing kit can be integrated with the electronic medical record?